qJake/hacc.dev/faqs.md

 | Victbing     | V0010W | Android GO 8.1 |       | [Amazon](https://www.amazon.com/dp/B07S68Q35H/)       |

-## How do I prevent my tablet from going to sleep?
+## How do I prevent my Android tablet from going to sleep?

 You can prevent your Android-based tablet from going to sleep *as well as* protect the screen from wear and tear by using a ***kiosk browser***.